devhulk/minter-api/README.md

 * ./policy folder with policy files (policy.script + policy.skey + policy.vkey + policyID)
 * ./transactions/raw folder
 * ./transactions/signed folder
+* .env file with
+BLOCKFROST_TESTNET=$PROJECTAPIKEY
+BLOCKFROST_MAINNET=$PROJECTAPIKEY
+MONGO_URL="$MONGODBCONNECTIONSTRING"

+There are multiple endpoints currently being used for testing.
+Ideally we will support minting assets on the fly and also handling larger "drops" dynamically.

 ## Post Command Example